jht9629-nyu/covid-19-data-stories-2023/README.md

 <<HOLIDAY 02/20/23>>
 <!-- Humanizing COVID-19 Data.
 Memorials, Grief and Mourning.
 Select course project and work on the first iteration to present in the next class. -->

 **[Week 5: 02/27/2023](Week5.md)** Lecture.
 Students present final project concept and first iteration for in-class discussion and feedback.
+All project documentation uploaded to class Google drive.

 **[Week 6: 03/06/2023](Week6.md)** Guest Speaker.
 Students present second iteration of final project for in class discussion and feedback.
 All project documentation uploaded to class Google drive.

 <<SPRING BREAK 03/13/23>>

-**[Week 7: 03/20/2023](Week7.md)** Guest Speaker.
+**[Week 7: 03/20/2023](Week7.md)** Classroom visitor.
 Students present the final iteration of the class project.
 All assignments must include documentation.
+All project documentation uploaded to class Google drive.

 _Students are invited to continue their participation in the project after the course ends.
 We will be seeking funding via grants to implement viable concepts._